Battle of An Lão: Prelude

-In this continuous defense system, Mount Một is the main base.
+In this continuous defense system, Mount Một was the main base.
 Here, the ARVN deployed a Regional Forces company, a mortar platoon, a Special Forces platoon and a Popular Forces platoon.

-In early December 1964, the Party Committee and the Command of the 5th Military Region decided to attack the An Lão district capital to expand their controlled area.
-With the determination to destroy ARVN forces neatly, the PAVN gathered forces to overwhelm the enemy.
-Along with the Province Command's Local Forces includes a company of province, 8 platoons of districts and guerrilla forces of the communes, the Military Region 5 also reinforced the 2nd Infantry Regiment and the 409th Sapper Battalion of Main Forces.
+In early December 1964, the 5th Military Region decided to attack the An Lão district capital to expand their controlled area.
+Along with the Province Command's local forces which included a company of province, eight platoons of district and guerrilla forces of the communes, the Military Region 5 also reinforced the 2nd Infantry Regiment and the 409th Sapper Battalion of Main Forces.

 Battle

-On December 7, 1964, the Viet Cong captured the district headquarters following an early morning surprise attack with squads scaling the fence and lobbing grenades to disable the ARVN machine gun positions ringing the base.
+On 7 December 1964, the VC captured the district headquarters following an early morning surprise attack with squads scaling the fence and lobbing grenades to disable the ARVN machine gun positions ringing the base.
 A second wave of attackers infiltrated the base and ultimately took control.
-That night MACV headquarters reported the VC had overrun the command post on Hill 193, were threatening An Lão’s subsector headquarters, and remained in the area to fight.
+That night MACV headquarters reported the VC had overrun the command post on Hill 193, were threatening An Lão's subsector headquarters, and remained in the area to fight.
 Two ARVN companies were missing.

-The VC were successful in repeatedly beating back large numbers of counterattacking ARVN troops, who rushed in by Jeep and M113 armored personnel carriers.

-ARVN troops regained control of the district headquarters only after reinforcements were airlifted in by U.S. helicopters.

-The battle resulted in approximately 300 ARVN dead and wounded, 3 American dead, and forced as many as 7,000 villagers to abandon their homes.

-The strength of the VC attack in northern Bình Định Province indicated the changing tactics of the VC, who were prepared to switch from small-scale guerrilla actions to mobile warfare.
+The An Lão's subsector headquarters resided within a triangular French fort manned by 100 Regional Forces soldiers.
+When US military advisor Captain Peter R. Coggins approached the besieged post, VC fire forced his helicopter down.
+After repairing the damage, he resumed his flight and landed inside the fort.
+There he found the garrison in a state of panic.
+He rallied the men and organized a coherent defense before taking off once more under heavy fire to evacuate 11 wounded South Vietnamese soldiers.
+The garrison continued to fight, repulsing the attackers.

+As the battle was unfolding at the district headquarters, PAVN/VC fanned out to overrun most of the valley's hamlets.
+More than 330 territorial soldiers disappeared with their weapons.
+On 8 December the PAVN/VC ambushed a relief column as it moved up the narrow, 22km-long valley.
+Several 57mm recoilless rifles destroyed three M113 armored personnel carriers.
+When a US Army helicopter arrived to remove the wounded, PAVN/VC gunners hit it eleven times.
+The aircraft survived, but the fire killed an American aboard an escort helicopter.

+Aftermath

+The final count for the three-day battle was 37 allied dead, 73 wounded, 362 missing, eight crew-served weapons and 424 individual weapons lost, three M113s destroyed and several more damaged.
+The allies estimated PAVN/VC casualties at 316 dead, with 211 of the casualties attributed to airstrikes.

+The South Vietnamese then undertook a month-long operation to reestablish control over the valley using three, and later two, battalions.
+The effort resulted in another five ARVN dead and 48 wounded.
+PAVN/VC losses from this effort numbered 40 dead and five captured.
+For now, the government claimed titular possession of the valley’s 18,000 residents, but below the surface the VC maintained a strong presence.